 Marking of rank and medal, I used the WWII German Military Insignia Decal Set by Tamiya as much as possible.
 Since appearance worsens, if the decals are not suiting the form of a part, cautions are required.
 Some of my figures are actually shifted when sticking decals on parts.

-Although I’m worried how do I do for map, since the 1/35 scale of the map is attached to the box of Tristar’s figure kit, it is diverted.
-The map was dipped in water, the back side was removed, thinly, and it’s pasted with the woodwork bond.
-I think it’s pretty good reality.
+Although I’m worried how do I do for a map, since the 1/35 scale of the map is attached to the box of Tristar’s figure kit, it is diverted.
+The map was dipped in water, the backside was removed, thinly, and it’s pasted with the woodwork bond.
+I think it’s a pretty good reality.

 I am interested in models of tanks, airplanes, ships, military figures, I build it little by little when I feel like it.
 I am also interested in the history of war.
 My starting is Tamiya’s Military Miniature series in the elementary school.